ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ## Web Application

 In order to use Single Sign On, you will need to navigate to your ShareFile domain.
-For example, company.sharefile.eu.
+For example, `company.sharefile.eu`.
 This should look something like this on the sign in page:

 ![ssoimage1](files/ssoimage1.PNG)